lauragates1214/feedback-impact-app-product/README.md

 - Download-heavy digital tools create barriers
 - Valuable insights get lost before they can be captured

-Our research, especially with vulnerable groups (refugees, low-income communities), showed smartphones as the most accessible tech despite multiple barriers — informing the design of this frictionless solution.
+Our research, especially with vulnerable groups (refugees, low-income communities), showed smartphones as the most accessible tech despite multiple barriers, informing the design of this frictionless solution.

 # Key Technical Achievements